Social Work Graduate Programs and Degrees

 Per the BLS, social workers with an MSW degree earned 25% higher wages than individuals with a Bachelors in Social Work (BSW) degree as recently as 2013.iv

-The Master of Social Work (MSW) degree is a professional degree in social work and the miminum education for many advanced forms of licensure.
+The Master of Social Work (MSW degree) is a professional degree in social work and the minimum education for many advanced forms of licensure.
 As such, all MSW programs include coursework, as well as a supervised practicum.
+Overall employment of social workers is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations with the 2016 median pay being $46,890 per year according the BLS Occupational Outlook Handbook. i.

 Prospective MSW students are not always required to hold a bachelor's degree in social work.
 However, it is recommended to have taken courses in psychology, sociology, economics, and political science.
 Average time to completion is two years for students with no previous social worker degree, and one year for advanced standing students who have completed a BSW program.
 Note that program lengths vary.